MyEtherWallet/knowledge-base/source/_posts/Getting_Started/How_To_Access_Your_Wallet.md

 Hardware wallets use the highest security measures to encrypt a private key within the device itself, keeping phishers and hackers at bay.
 Users of most hardwares wallets do not receive their private key, but instead receive a 24-word mnemonic phrase for recovery purposes.
 The devices are also usually accompanied by a pin code or password used to unlock the device, and all information about each wallet is kept on the actual physical device itself.

-To learn more about accessing MEW with hardware wallets, reference our [Migrating to/from MEW]() category.
+To learn more about accessing MEW with hardware wallets, reference our [Migrating to/from MEW][migrating] category.

 ## __MEWconnect__
 This is our free MEW companion app for iOS and Android smartphones.
 We call it a ‘hardware wallet without all the hardware’.
 When creating a wallet with MEWconnect, your private key is kept encrypted on a secure, local vault in your phone.
 For backup, you are given a mnemonic phrase (much like the hardware wallets above).
 The wallet is also accompanied by a password, which is used to unlock it on your device.

-To learn more about accessing MEW with MEWconnect, reference our [MEWconnect User Guide]().
+To learn more about accessing MEW with MEWconnect, reference our [MEWconnect User Guide][mewConnect].